olddocks/caffe-facialkp/README.md

-# Facial points using Caffe
+# Facial points using Caffe Deep Learning
-Facial keypoints extraction using Caffe
+Facial keypoints extraction using Caffe for kaggle competition

 #How to Run
 python fkp.py